 Preventative Maintenance Tips for High-Rise Buildings

 These are just a few tips that our associates at FirstService Residential have found useful when checking the buildings we manage.
-It is better to do the correct maintenance now rather than paying a heavier price and dealing with significant customer dissatisfaction later in the year.
-After all, this is called PREVENTIVE maintenance.
+It is better to do the correct maintenance now rather than paying a heavier price and dealing with significant equipment damage, customer dissatisfaction, or lawsuits in the future.
+After all, this is called preventative maintenance.

 Disclaimer: This article is provided for information purposes only and does not constitute legal advice.